pro-dev-ph/php-attendance-management-system/README.md

 - Make better business decisions based on contextual insights.
 - Get a full view of talent, attendance, and schedule with Timely Sheets software.

-PHP Attendance Management System is accessible, powerful, and provides tools required for companies.
+PHP Attendance Management System provides complete attendance visibility into your global workforce in real-time and a better user experience, so you can keep your people engaged and help them grow.

 ## Getting started